Is Louie Louie Obscene?

 What makes your big head so hard?

-When I went to the Rock and Roll Hall of Fame three years ago, I was glued to the listening station.
-Learning about the greats of Rock And Roll past, I came across an artist known as Louis Jordan and His Tympany Band.
-Jordan was a singer, saxophone player, and band leader.
-Now this guy really knew how to party!
-BB King paid tribute to Louis Jordan with an entire album of Louis Jordan tunes.
-I love the style, lyrics, and energy that Louis Jordan brings to his mix of early rock and roll with a big band flair.
-Check out one of the many great songs of Louis Jordan- Caldonia.
-And a version performed by BB King.
+When I went to the three years ago, I was glued to the listening station.
+Learning about the greats of Rock And Roll past, I came across an artist known as and His Tympany Band. was a singer, saxophone player, and band leader.
+Now really knew how to party! paid tribute to with I love the style, lyrics, and energy that brings to his mix of early rock and roll with a big band flair.
+Check out one of the many great songs of Louis Jordan- .
+And a .

 Related Tags: BB King, Rock and Roll, Louis Jordan, Music, Caldonia